aharvey502/youtube-to-spotify/README.md

 3. Open the terminal, and cd to the same directory with all the other project files.
 4. In the terminal write `export SPOTIFY_AUTH_TOKEN=<PASTE AUTH TOKEN HERE>` (paste your spotify auth token after the `=`), and press enter.
 ### Running the program
-5. In the terminal, Run the `run.py` file by typing `python run.py` and press enter.
+5. In the terminal, run the `run.py` file by typing `python run.py` and press enter.
 6. There should now be a URL in the terminal.
 Visit the URL to authorize your Google account for the YouTube data API.
-7. Sign in with the Google account, and click continue until you see an authorization code.
+Sign in with the Google account, and click continue until you see an authorization code.
-8. Once you see an authorization code, copy and paste it into your terminal where it prompts `Enter the authorization code:` and press enter.
+7. Once you see an authorization code, copy and paste it into your terminal where it prompts `Enter the authorization code:` and press enter.
-9. A numbered list of your YouTube playlists should appear (Ex. `0 My Music`).
+8. A numbered list of your YouTube playlists should appear (Ex. `0 My Music`).
 Type the number of the playlist you would like to transfer songs from where prompted `Enter your choice:` and press enter.
 The program will output which songs it added to the Spotify playlist.
-10. Open Spotify and your YouTube songs should now be added to your Spotify liked songs playlist!
+9. Open Spotify and your YouTube songs should now be added to your Spotify liked songs playlist!